MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 **Disable**

-- 🚀 Fast Boot > Feature in BIOS that reduces your computer boot time.
+- Fast Boot > Feature in BIOS that reduces your computer boot time.
-- 🚀 Secure Boot > Secure boot is a security standard developed by members of the PC industry
+- Secure Boot > Secure boot is a security standard developed by members of the PC industry
-- 🚀 Serial/COM Port > Serial port is a serial communication interface
+- Serial/COM Port > Serial port is a serial communication interface
-- 🚀 Parallel Port > An interface allowing a personal computer (PC) to transmit or receive data down multiple bundled cables to a peripheral device such as a printer
+- Parallel Port > An interface allowing a personal computer (PC) to transmit or receive data down multiple bundled cables to a peripheral device such as a printer
-- 🚀 Intel® Virtualization Technology (VT-d) > Allows user to direct passthrough of devices.
+- Intel Virtualization Technology (VT-d) > Allows user to direct passthrough of devices.
 This option can be enabled if you set DisableIoMapper to YES
-- 🚀 Compatibility Support Module (CSM) > Compatibility Support Module
+- Compatibility Support Module (CSM) > Compatibility Support Module
-- 🚀 Thunderbolt > New technology that supports high-resolution displays and high-performance data through one single port.
+- Thunderbolt > New technology that supports high-resolution displays and high-performance data through one single port.
 For initial install, as Thunderbolt can cause issues if not setup correctly
-- 🚀 Intel® Software Guard Extensions (SGX) > A set of security-related instruction codes that are built into some Intel® central processing units (CPUs)
+- Intel Software Guard Extensions (SGX) > A set of security-related instruction codes that are built into some Intel central processing units (CPUs)
-- 🚀 Intel® Platform Trust (TPM) > Trusted Platform Module, improves the security of your PC by securely creating and storing cryptographic keys.
+- Intel Platform Trust (TPM) > Trusted Platform Module, improves the security of your PC by securely creating and storing cryptographic keys.
 (Linux and Windows 10.
 Proper dual-boot with Windows 11 require TPM to be enable. **Refer:** [InsanelyMac Discussions](https://www.insanelymac.com/forum/topic/348202-how-to-opencore-070-071-differences/)
-- 🚀 Config Lock (CFG Lock) > Setting in your BIOS that allows for a specific register (in this case the MSR 0xE2) to be written to
+- Config Lock (CFG Lock) > Setting in your BIOS that allows for a specific register (in this case the MSR 0xE2) to be written to
-- 🚀 Intel® Rapid Storage Technology (RST) > Windows-based application that provides improved performance and reliability for computers that are equipped with SATA disks for desktop, mobile, and server platforms
+- Intel Rapid Storage Technology (RST) > Windows-based application that provides improved performance and reliability for computers that are equipped with SATA disks for desktop, mobile, and server platforms

 </br>

 **Enable**

-- 🚀 Intel® Virtualization Technology (VT-x) > An actual hardware virtualisation assistance.
+- Intel Virtualization Technology (VT-x) > An actual hardware virtualisation assistance.
-- 🚀 Above 4G decoding > When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
+- Above 4G decoding > When enabling Above4G, Resizable BAR Support may become an available on some Z490 and newer motherboards.
 Please ensure that **Booter > Quirks > ResizeAppleGpuBars** is set to 0 if this is enabled
-- 🚀 Hyper-Threading > An Intel® hardware innovation that allows multiple threads to run on each core, this means more work can be done in parallel
+- Hyper-Threading > An Intel hardware innovation that allows multiple threads to run on each core, this means more work can be done in parallel
-- 🚀 Execute Disable Bit > An Intel® hardware-based security component.
+- Execute Disable Bit > An Intel hardware-based security component.
-- 🚀 EHCI/XHCI Hand-off > USB functions are handled by the OS
+- EHCI/XHCI Hand-off > USB functions are handled by the OS
-- 🚀 OS type > Windows 8.1/10 UEFI Mode
+- OS type > Windows 8.1/10 UEFI Mode
-- 🚀 DVMT Pre > The Intel® HD/UHD Graphics driver for Windows.
+- DVMT Pre > The Intel HD/UHD Graphics driver for Windows.
 Please allocated (iGPU Memory) to 64MB / Auto
-- 🚀 SATA Mode > Advanced Host Controller Interface or AHCI
+- SATA Mode > Advanced Host Controller Interface or AHCI

 </br>